The latest PR news from PRovoke Media, previously known as the Holmes Report.

 The PR industry’s most comprehensive listing of firms from every region and specialty

-Crosby is as rooted in the community it gets, starting with its inception in 1973 when Ralph Crosby bought three small tourist guides and grew a communications agency serving clients in his hometown, Annapolis Maryland.
-Today, under the watch of Ralph’s son Raymond, Crosby still has all the makings of a neighborhood shop, driven by a mission of serving healthcare and consumer clients dedicated to serving families — Kaiser Permanente, Shriners Hospitals for Children and Disabled Veterans among them.
+Crosby is as rooted in the community as it gets, starting with its inception in 1973 when Ralph Crosby bought three small tourist guides and grew a communications agency serving clients in his hometown of Annapolis Maryland.
+Today, under the watch of Ralph’s son Raymond, Crosby still has all the makings of a neighborhood shop, driven by a mission of serving healthcare and nonprofit clients dedicated to serving families — Kaiser Permanente, Shriners Hospitals for Children and DAV (Disabled American Veterans) among them.

 Annapolis MD (HQ) and Washington DC.